ciberkleid/carvel-demo/README.md

 For example, look at [config.yml](bundle/config/base/config.yml).
 It contains comments that begin with '#@ ' with instructions for interpolating values or YAML fragments.
-These comments are more powerful than simple templating; they are written in a Python-like language called [Starlark](https://github.com/google/starlark-go), so they can include modules, functions, and conditional/looping logic.
+These comments are more powerful than simple templating; they are written in a Python dialect called [Starlark](https://github.com/google/starlark-go), so they can include modules, functions, and conditional/looping logic.
 In this file you can see some examples:
 - a module import (`load(...)`)
 - a function definition (`def labels()`)